sgra64/se2.setup/README.md

 &nbsp;
 ## 2. Sourcing the Project

-Sourcing the project means to set up the environment:
+Sourcing the project means to set up the project environment:

 ```sh
 source .env/project.sh